Permission to Compete

 ✔ Intensity that doesn’t require an apology

-✔ Emotional regulation that supports — not suppresses — performance
+✔ Emotional regulation that supports performance

 ✔ The ability to lead without fear of social backlash